nummacway/gb300-sf2000-tool/README.md

 Launch with `-dev` switch for the following features:

 - In the _Rename_ menu of the ROM details, there will be an option to convert NoIntro DATs into the format this tool uses for space and performance reasons (DATs are XML files with more checksums and lots of redundant information and overhead).
 The result will have No-Intro's platform ID with a `.bin` extension as its name.
 Make sure to use the headerless NES DAT, BIN DAT for Atari 7800, remove duplicate _Galaxian (USA)_ entry for Atari 5200.
-The existing No-Intro databases in GB300 Tool do not include BIOS.
+The existing No-Intro databases in GB300+SF2000 Tool do not include BIOS.
 - In the _Save_ menu of the UI editor, you can load `preview.xml` from the tool's directory.
 You can grab the current file from the repository (`Data` folder).
 If you didn't reorder, add or delete `<preview>`s, this will reload the currently-viewed preview.
 - In the _Keys_ tab, keys are shown with hex values.
 The original values are 16-bit LE, but only 1 byte is shown because the other is always 0.

-The User ROMs tab has a context menu for the list where you can save the list file created by the GB300 on the last boot.
+The User ROMs tab has a context menu for the list where you can save the list file created by the device on the last boot.
 It's meant for developers only, but is accessible even outside of dev mode.

 ## Trivia

-There are 22879 entries in the tool's initial No-Intro database.
+There are 22879 entries in the tool's No-Intro database.
 The chance that all of these have different hashes ("birthday paradox") is around 94.1% <!--(2^32)!/((2^32)^22879*(2^32-22879)!)--> There is actually one duplicate game, but that one is an SMS game released for the MD with just a physical adapter, but still exactly the same ROM.
 In A5200, one identical file is listed twice inside only one game.

 Fun Facts about making the live previews:
-- To not promote even more downloading of commercial games, the sample screenshot for "Download ROMs" contains one free homebrew ROM for each of the 8 supported systems.
+- To not promote even more downloading of commercial games, the sample screenshot for "ROMS" contains one free homebrew ROM for each of the 8 supported systems.
 All ROMs were considered the best on their respective systems according to various sources.
 I took considerable time to create this list, leading to delays in publishing this tool.
 You should give all of these ROMs a try.
 - The three screenshots used in the samples are the most memorable situations (or memes) I recalled when thinking about ROMs.

 The BPS support was added because I wanted to patch Pokémon Crystal into Pokémon Prism myself.
 When I finished my work, I noticed that the patch was in BSP format rather than BPS.
 BSP seems way more advanced than BPS as it can even upgrade battery saves.